Bezos Earth Fund

 Image

 With support from the Bezos Earth Fund’s $1 billion overall commitment to restoration made at COP26, NFWF is working to protect and restore degraded landscapes—a critical way to reverse biodiversity loss, enhance water access and quality, build ecosystem resilience, create new jobs and revive rural communities.
-This work will support conservation projects that generate immediate, overlapping benefits across three urgent areas of concern: advancing carbon goals to mitigate climate change, conserving wildlife biodiversity and boosting the resilience of communities across the nation, including low-income communities and communities of color.
+This work will support conservation projects that generate immediate, overlapping benefits across three urgent areas of concern: advancing carbon goals to mitigate climate change, conserving wildlife biodiversity and boosting the resilience of communities across the nation, including under-resourced communities.